salesforcecli/plugin-env/messages/open.md

 # flags.browser.description

 You can specify that the environment open in one of the following browsers: Firefox, Safari, Google Chrome, or Windows Edge.
 If you don’t specify --browser, the environment opens in your default browser.
+The exact names of the browser applications differ depending on the operating system you're on; check your documentation for details.

 # error.NoDefaultEnv